JMGreen1989/mtplay/README.md

 ## Game Components

 ### Landing Page
-The landing page consists of the title of the game plus a game description.
-You can also enter your name.
+The landing page consists of the title of the game.

 ### Game Initialization
 The background will be a NYC themed backdrop, and each trivia question will be a smaller window within the broswer.

 ### Playing The Game
 Each question is harder than the last.
 If you can keep a winning streak, you win!
-If you get more than two wrong, you lose!
+If you get four wrong, you lose!

 ### Winning The Game
-If you answer every question correctly you win and you have the option to play again.
+If you answer every question correctly you win and the game reloads.

 ### Game Reset
 If you win or lose you go back to the landing page.